 In trying to understand why a child or young person may be feeling angry, it is helpful to think about specific situations that may be causing them stress, for example:

 Anger is something that we have all experienced at some time in our lives.
 Everyone knows what it feels like to be angry or to experience someone else’s anger, and your experiences will affect your response to a child or young person who is angry.
 It is important to be aware of your own feelings and experiences so that you can respond helpfully to the child or young person.

-This video from Family Lives gives tips to help with anger:
+This video from Family Lives gives tips to help with anger and aggressive behaviour:

 When in a difficult situation yourself, remember to stay calm and show them that anger is manageable and can be dealt with.